April 14, 2020

 In addition to self-pleasure or masturbation, many people are getting creative with non-contact sex.
 Using sex toys, sharing fantasies, sexting, phone sex, video sex, and conference call group sex are some ways to stay frisky and keep physical distance during COVID.
 Be mindful of personal privacy when you do, and know the privacy settings of the devices and software you use.

-Some people are choosing to take their PrEP throughout this period even though they're not having sex.
-This can help maintain your pill routine, so you’re ready when life returns to some normalcy.
+Some people are choosing to take their PrEP throughout this period even though they're not having sex, or having a lot less of it.
+This can help maintain your pill routine, so you’re ready as life returns to some normalcy.
 It can also help with reducing stress and anxiety.

 Some people are having sex with others within their households, or with people outside their homes (although this can increase the risk for COVID).
 If you are having sex or are unable to control the sex that occurs, it's good practice to keep up with PrEP even though you may be having sex with fewer partners.

 Plan ahead for prescription refills, either through your insurance plan or with a telehealth provider.
 Consider drug store drive-thru, mail order, or home delivery options to avoid a trip into the pharmacy.
-Be aware shipping may take longer than normal.
+Be aware shipping may take longer than normal (especially through the postal service).
 Contact your provider to see if your routine tests will be put on hold until later, or can be done from home or in person.

 PrEP meds generally have few interactions with other drugs.
 These include: high-dose or multiple NSAIDs (aspirin, celecoxib, ibuprofen, naproxen, etc.); acyclovir, adefovir, cidofovir, ganciclovir, valacyclovir, and valganciclovir; and certain antibiotics (amikacin, gentamicin, neomycin, streptomycin, tobramycin).
 If you’re treating symptoms of a cold, the flu, or perhaps COVID, then check the ingredients list of any over-the-counter medicine you want to take and check with your doctor about possible drug interactions.